Shippable/admiral/releaseNotes/master.md

 ${RES_VER_DATE}

 ## Features
+  - **Integration with JIRA**: You can create tickets in JIRA directly from the runSh and runCI job console dashboard.
+A JIRA integration allows you to specify your JIRA credentials.
+Thereafter, with a single click in your job console page, you can create a story/task/bug type of issue for a project and also attach the console logs.

   - **Setting priority on runSh and runCI jobs**: You can now set priority on runSh and runCI jobs.
       - All jobs will have default priority as 9999.
       - All waiting jobs will be sorted first according to creation time and then by priority before being queued.